 Ask your healthcare professional how you should dispose of any medicine you do not use.

 It is very important that your doctor check your progress at regular visits to make sure mesna is working properly.
-Urine tests will be needed to check for unwanted effects.
+Blood and urine tests will be needed to check for unwanted effects.

-mesna may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis requires immediate medical attention.
-The most serious signs of this reaction are very fast or irregular breathing, gasping for breath, wheezing, or fainting.
-Other signs may include changes in color of the skin of the face, very fast but irregular heartbeat or pulse, hive-like swellings on the skin, and puffiness or swellings of the eyelids or around the eyes.
+Mesna may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+The most serious signs of this reaction are very fast or irregular breathing, gasping for breath, or fainting.
+Other signs may include: changes in facial skin color, very fast but irregular heartbeat or pulse, hive-like swellings on the skin, and puffiness or swellings of the eyelids or around the eyes.
 If these side effects occur, get emergency help at once.

 Serious skin reactions can occur with mesna.
-Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using mesna.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using mesna.

-Make sure any doctor or dentist who treats you knows that you are using mesna. mesna may affect the results of certain medical tests.
+Make sure any doctor or dentist who treats you knows that you are using mesna.
+It may affect the results of certain medical tests.